Film: The Apple Dumpling Gang

 - Affectionate Parody: Towards Westerns.

-- Bandito: A source of some Unfortunate Implications given this being the characterization of the only Hispanic among an otherwise completely white cast.
+- Bandito: this being the characterization of the only Hispanic in the cast.

 - Bank Robbery: Ironically, Amos and Theodore, the men who tried to rob the bank first, become bystanders to the successful heist.

 - Chekhov's Skill: Clovis delivers a summary shin-kick to anyone who touches him.
 When the Stillwell gang attempts to kidnap the kids, Clovis takes umbrage to being grabbed and kicks Stillwell in his injured leg, making him let go.